Managing Attendance Policy

 5.3 Human Resources

-5.3.1 Local Human Resources teams work with managers in an advisory capacity to provide information and support to both managers and employees in relation to the application of the Managing Attendance process.
+5.3.1 Local Human Resources teams work in an advisory capacity to provide information and support to both managers and employees in relation to the application of the Managing Attendance process.
 This includes providing support with the Occupational Health referral process.
 HR also deliver training and support to ensure managers have the knowledge and skills to effectively manage attendance.
 HR monitor absence data and can highlight any significant trends.

 5.4 Occupational Health